Arrival II

-Arrival ll (alternatively titled The Second Arrival), is a 1998 American science fiction direct-to-video film directed by Kevin S. Tenney.
+Arrival II, alternatively titled The Second Arrival, is a 1998 American science fiction direct-to-video film directed by Kevin S. Tenney.
 The film is a sequel to the 1996 film The Arrival.
 It was written by Mark David Perry and based on characters created by David Twohy.
-Arrival II stars Patrick Muldoon, Michael Sarrazin, Jane Sibbett, Catherine Blythe, Michael Scherer, and Larry Day.
+The film stars Patrick Muldoon, Michael Sarrazin, Jane Sibbett, Catherine Blythe, Michael Scherer, and Larry Day.

 Plot

 Arrival II takes place two years after the first film.
 Zane Zaminsky (the protagonist from The Arrival) is found dead in a remote Inuit community.
-It is purported that he died of a heart attack.
+It is reported that he died of a heart attack.
 His broadcast to the world about the aliens is widely believed to have been a UFO hoax due to his dismissal from NASA (this despite Earth continuing to have record temperatures).
 As his death is announced on TV, five people receive envelopes with details of an alien invasion.
 This group of five consists of three scientists, Zane's step brother Jack Addison (a computer expert whom he has not seen in seven years), and a reporter named Bridget Riordan.
 They receive papers talking of global warming and of aliens terraforming Earth into a planet that is hot, like their own dying world.

 The group gets together in a large freezer (as the aliens can't stand cold) to see what Zane has left them.
 They find some alien artifacts in an envelope left to the group.
 One of the five, Trevor Anguilar, suffers from the cold and is revealed as an alien.
 He sets off a metal sphere (a "black hole bomb" or BHB as it rises into the air, revolves then sucks everything in a large area into it, causing it to vanish permanently).
 The alien and one of the men, Tom Billings, are sucked into the BHB's area of influence as well as the contents of the room but Addison, Riordan, and Zarcoff manage to escape.

 Zarcoff in his hotel room is killed by an alien metal spider machine which injects him, making it look like his death was from a heart attack.
 Addison goes back to his room to find a BHB has cleared them of everything.
 Sandra Wolfe, a girl he picked up and slept with last night turns out to be an alien.
 She and another alien, Wotan, inject Addison and he later wakes up to find himself being "taken for a ride".